It is very common for parents to want their adult children to care for them in their old age. It’s a comforting thought.

 It’s never easy to know what to do when your parent needs more care.
-If you are struggling in providing quality of life for them, don’t beat yourself up!
+If you are struggling in providing a quality of life for them, don’t beat yourself up!

-Even the most experienced family caregiver eventually has a hard time caring well and can use some assistance from professionals who have experience with this type situation like yours.
+Even the most experienced family caregiver eventually has a hard time caring well and can use some assistance from professionals who have experience with this type of situation like yours.

 Seek assistance with this decision from a geriatric care manager.

 Like anyone of us, your older parents want to have a sense of control over their lives – that’s perfectly understandable.
-And this is why refusal of help is so very common among seniors.
+And this is why the refusal of help is so very common among seniors.